daanyal-23/kasparro-ai-agentic-content-generation-system-syed-daanyal/docs/projectdocumentation.md

 # Project Documentation — Kasparro Applied AI / Agentic Content System

 ## 1. Problem Statement
-The task is to design and implement a deterministic, modular, multi-agent content generation system that takes a **single product JSON** as input and produces **three structured machine-readable outputs**:
+The goal of this assignment is to design and implement a modular, deterministic, agentic content generation system that processes a single product JSON and produces three machine-readable JSON outputs:

-1. A product page (`product_page.json`)
+1.product_page.json — A structured, block-based product description

-2. A FAQ page with ≥15 rule-based Q&As (`faq.json`)
+2.faq.json — At least 15 fact-grounded, rule-based FAQs

-3. A comparison page between Product A and a fictional Product B (`comparison_page.json`)
+3.comparison_page.json — A deterministic comparison between Product A and a fictional Product B

+The system must:

+-Use only the information explicitly provided in the input JSON

+-Guarantee zero hallucinations

+-Produce strict JSON output conforming to fixed schemas

+-Follow clean, modular AI engineering practices

+-Support deterministic reproducibility (same input → same output)

 The system must operate **only on provided input facts**, introduce **no external or invented information**, and follow clear software engineering principles such as modularity, deterministic behavior, maintainability, and testability.
 All outputs must be strictly structured JSON — not prose.